kufupa/generalApp/README.md

 Use ctrl+/ to comment bc it might be diff depending which line ur on

 Export default only exports one thing, use export before func name to export multiple

+TouchableOpacity is a button kinda - area that we can click IF A PARAMETER ISNT WORKING CHECK SPELLING
+Make sure to import everything in every file <- most goofy ahh errors